Demographics and Diversity

 How is our region doing?

-MetroWest has grown more diverse since 2000.
-Its Asian population grew fastest, gaining 118%, while the African American population increased 95%, and Hispanic residents grew 101%.
-The white population was largely stable and still makes up a large majority, with 2,423,500 residents.
-The white majority has fallen from 88% of the population in 2000 to 76% in 2016-20.
+MetroWest has grown more diverse since 2008-12.
+Its Asian population grew fastest, gaining 46%, while the African American population increased 25%, and Hispanic residents grew 43%.
+The white population was largely stable and still makes up a large majority, with 2,353,600 residents.
+The White majority has fallen from 81% of the population in 2008-12 to 75% in 2018-22.

-White residents were the largest racial group in every municipality in MetroWest in 2016-20, but some localities experienced large increases in other racial groups since 2000.
-The areas with the largest Asian population were Lexington, at 30%, and Acton and Westford, both at 23%.
-Westborough, Bedford and Boxborough follow, with 22%, 17%, and 16% of their populations being Asian, respectively.
-Dedham has the largest percentage of African Americans, at 8% of its population.
-Overall, Framingham, at 17%, has the highest percentage of Hispanic residents, followed by Waltham and Marlborough at 14% and 13%, respectively.
+White residents were the largest racial group in every municipality in MetroWest in 2018-22, but some localities experienced large increases in other racial groups since 2008-12.
+Of the areas with samples large enough for statistically reliable measurements, the largest Asian population increases were in Westford, at 130%, and Natick, at 111%.
+Lexington, Westborough and Needham follow, with 67%, 58%, and 58% increases in their Asian populations since 2008-12.
+Waltham has the largest percentage increase of African Americans, at 45% of its population.
+Overall, Marlborough, at 72%, has the highest percentage increase of Hispanic residents, followed by Framingham and Milford, at 38% and 33%, respectively.

 Why do these disparities exist?